fleather2/vector-field-visualizer-sfml/README.md

+# Vector Field Visualizer with SFML

+From this directory, build the project with: `mkdir build` `cd build` `cmake ../` `make -j4`

+Then, run the program with `./bin/vector_fields`

+The program displays a visualization of particles moving throughout a vector field.
+The parameters for the simulation may be changed in `src/main.cpp`.

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.